In 2017, FOG launched a Food Justice Study Group for local residents in Gainesville and its surrounding communities.

 “FOG supports and promotes a multitude of pathways into the local, sustainable food movement,” says David Vaina, FOG’s Education & Outreach Director.
 “One might begin farming or gardening organically, others might embrace consumer-driven solutions, and others might be still seeking a deeper understanding of how our food choices can improve or disrupt the lives of peoples in our country and around the world.”

-The Food Justice Study Group will meet February 22, 2018 from 6:30 to 7:30 PM at the Civic Media Center in Gainesville (address: 433 S Main St, Gainesville, FL 32601).
+The Food Justice Study Group will next meet May 31, 2018 from 6:30 to 7:30 PM at the Civic Media Center in Gainesville (address: 433 S Main St, Gainesville, FL 32601).
 All are welcome!

 Past Reading Selections

-The first Food Justice Study Group meeting was held October 16, 2017 at 6:45 PM at the Millhopper Branch Library in Gainesville.
+The first Food Justice Study Group meeting was held in October 2017 at 6:45 PM at the Millhopper Branch Library in Gainesville.
 The October selection for the Study Group was John T. Edge’s The Potlikker Papers: A Food History of the Modern South.
 The book starts with the contribution of the South’s cooks and waiters during the Civil Rights era, covers the Back to the Land movement, and concludes with a South where immigrants have shaped the region’s cuisine and culture.